VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 })
 ```

-Now you will have access to a command called `:LspInstall`.
+After doing this you will have access to a command called `:LspInstall`.
 If you execute that command while you have a file opened `mason-lspconfig.nvim` will suggest a language server compatible with that type of file.

 Note that after you install a language server you need to restart Neovim so it can be configured properly.